 But also we watch his paternal side, a behaviour which is usually not represented in those kinds of movies, where a conventional masculine hero is presented.
 We see him hurt, we know he can die.
 And all those little actions make us love him more, for he is not an over stereotyped masculine character, he is a human being.

-Djarin follows a path feminist would approve.
+Djarin follows a path feminists would approve of.

 (I do!)
 He cares about Baby Yoda as his own child, he protects him and makes sure he is safe.